geojupyter/jupytergis/docs/tutorials/intro.md

 ## Save your JGIS project

-Your jGIS file corresponds to your GIS project (similar to `.qgz´ for QGIS) and you probably already noticed that the default name is `untitled.jGIS`.
+Your jGIS file corresponds to your GIS project (similar to `.qgz` for QGIS) and you probably already noticed that the default name is `untitled.jGIS`.
 If you creater several jGIS files without renaming them, a number will be added before the extension e.g. `untitled1.jGIS`, `untitled2.jGIS`, etc.

 It is important to give meaningful name to your jGIS project.